The Issue: Racial Disparities in the Criminal Justice System; is Discrimination the Cause?

 “The whole problem is really the Blacks.
 The key is to devise a system that recognizes this while not appearing to.”

 The Drug War was the perfect tool for targeting the Black community politically “while not appearing to.”
-Millions of Blacks today are permanently excluded from voting because of having felony drug convictions.
+Millions of African Americans today are permanently excluded from voting because of having felony drug convictions.
 The GOP continues efforts to further limit the community from voting because statistically, Republican candidates win more seats when fewer people vote.
 This is especially so when fewer African American voters turn out.

 Too, Nixon was seeking favor with disillusioned voters in the South.
 At the time of his rise to power, the southern states were the only one’s to oppose the Civil Rights legislation of 1964 and 65.
 Nixon knew that if he could carry the south, he stood a good chance of winning the White House.

-The perfect solution was to find a way to disinfranchise black voters (via prison) and restore racial power to southern Democrats, most of which were very racist.
+The perfect solution was to find a way to disinfranchise black voters (via prison) and restore racial power to southern Democrats, most of whom were very racist.
 So his campaign focused on crime, placing the blame on drugs.
 At the same time, code words to draw in racist Southern Democrats were used.
 These included “family values” and “states rights.”

 As now well-understood, this “Southern Strategy” was effective.
 The southern voters understood that “States Rights” meant they could make their own laws related to blacks; and “family values” meant they could keep segregation in place (I know.
 I lived it.)